warren-bank/mirror-XMail-mail-server/Readme.txt

 	Ex :

-	"maticad.it"	"dlibenzi"	"maticad"	"dlibenzi"
+	"xmailserver.org"	"dlibenzi"	"home.bogus"	"dlibenzi"

 	This file is used in configutaions in which the server run not directly on internet ( like my case ) but act as internal mail exchanger and external mail gateway.
 	This file define "Return-Path: <...>" mapping for internal mail delivery.
 	If You are using a Mail client like Outlook, Eudora, KMail ...
-You have configured Your email address with the external account say "dlibenzi@maticad.it".
+You have configured Your email address with the external account say "dlibenzi@xmailserver.org".
-	When You post an inernal message to "foo@maticad" the mail client put Your external email address ( "dlibenzi@maticad.it" ) in the "MAIL FROM: <...>" SMTP request.
+	When You post an inernal message to "foo@home.bogus" the mail client put Your external email address ( "dlibenzi@xmailserver.org" ) in the "MAIL FROM: <...>" SMTP request.
 	Now if the user "foo" reply to this message, it'll reply to "dlibenzimaticad.it" then it'll be sent to the external mail server.
-	With the entry above in EXTALIASES.TAB file the "Return-Path: <...>" field is filled with "dlibenzi@maticad" that lead to an internal mail reply.
+	With the entry above in EXTALIASES.TAB file the "Return-Path: <...>" field is filled with "dlibenzi@home.bogus" that lead to an internal mail reply.
 	You __CANNOT__ edit this file while XMail is running due to the fact that is an indexed file.